-This is the Griffith Observatory Sky Report for the week ending Wednesday, March 11, 2015.
-Here is what’s happening in the skies of southern California:
+This is the Griffith Observatory Sky Report for the week ending Wednesday, April 1, 2015.
+Here is what’s happening in the skies of southern California.

-The International Space Station will appear highest over Los Angeles on Monday morning, March 9.
-The ISS will cross the sky from southwest to northeast between 6:30 and 6:36 a.m., PDT.
-The brilliant satellite is highest at 6:33 a.m., when it is 73 degrees above the southeast horizon.
+The week’s best appearance of the International Space Station over Los Angeles will take place on Monday morning, March 30.
+The ISS will cross the sky from northwest to east-southeast between 5:41 and 5:47 a.m., PDT.
+The brilliant satellite will appear highest at 5:44 a.m. when it is 55 degrees above the northeast horizon.

 Free views of the sun during the day and of the moon, planets, and other celestial objects at night are available to the public in clear weather through Griffith Observatory’s telescopes from Tuesday through Sunday before 9:30 p.m.
 Check our website for our schedule.
 The next public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, March 28.